Toileting, Nappy Changing and intimate care Policy

 3. I change nappies approximately every 2 hours whilst the children are in my care unless I can see, hear or smell that they have soiled a nappy, in which case I will change it as soon as possible.

-4. I talk to the baby/child and explain what I am doing throughout.
+4. I will talk to the baby/child and explain what I am doing throughout.

-5. The changing mat is on the floor inside the playroom, next to the box of nappies.
+5. The changing mat is on the floor inside the playroom, next to the box of nappies and other supplies.

 6. I always wear disposable gloves when changing nappies using a new pair for each child.